CV

 In Progress/ Forthcoming

-“Looking Back to Look Forward: Teaching Women’s Historical Science Narratives for Environmental Advocacy” for MLA Options for Teaching series book, Teaching Science Writing, Fall 2023.
+“Looking Back to Look Forward: Teaching Women’s Historical Science Narratives for Environmental Advocacy” for MLA Options for Teaching, Teaching Science Writing, Spring 2025.

-Co-editor of Creatures in the Classroom: Teaching Environmental Creature Features, Lever Press, Fall 2023.
+Co-editor of Creatures in the Classroom: Teaching Environmental Creature Features, Lever Press, Spring 2025.

-“Introduction” and co-editor, Environmental Creature Feature Special Issue in Science Fiction Film and Television, Spring 2021.
+“Introduction” and co-editor, Environmental Creature Feature Special Issue in Science Fiction Film and Television, Fall 2021.

-“‘Leaving a record of their coming’: The Creature from the Black Lagoon in the Anthropocene,” and in Science Fiction Film and Television, Spring 2021.
+“‘Leaving a Record of Their Coming’: The Creature from the Black Lagoon in the Anthropocene,” in Science Fiction Film and Television, Fall 2021.

-“The Extinction-haunted Salton Sea in The Monster that Challenged the World (1957)” in Fear and Nature: Ecohorror Studies in the Anthropocene.
+“The Extinction-haunted Salton Sea in The Monster that Challenged the World (1957)” in Fear and Nature: Ecohorror Studies in the Anthropocene, July 2021.

 “Darwinian Feminism and Early Science Fiction.”
 Review of Patrick B. Sharp’s Darwinian Feminism and Early Science Fiction: Angels, Amazons, and Women in Science Fiction Research Association Review, Spring 2019.